-I was the youngest of four kids – two older brothers and a sister – and my mother was an artist.
-She mostly painted landscapes, but would paint still lifes if she couldn’t pack up her easel and head outside for the day.
-She taught me how to paint and I always assumed I would grow up to be an artist.
-I still love to paint.
-When I went off to college at the University of Illinois, I took my first Art History course and loved it, too.
-I finally settled on that as my major and minored in studio art.
-Along the way, I took metal-smithing courses, and added that to the mix.
-My first line of work after college was designing jewelry!
+I was the youngest of four kids.
+My mother taught me to paint and I always wanted to be an artist (although sometimes I wanted to be a scientist, too!).
+When I grew up and went to college at the University of Illinois, I majored in Art History and Studio Art.
+Along the way, I took metal-smithing courses.
+My first line of work after college was designing jewelry.

-Dollhouses, jewels, artists, and history; the pieces were coming together that would end up as my first book, The Sixty-Eight Rooms.
-It still took a while for everything to percolate, and I was awfully busy with my children and husband for many years.
-But it was during this time, finally, that I started to love to read.
-I read all the great children’s books that I hadn’t read as a child to my own three children, and I began to understand the freedom that writers must feel.
-I learned that writing – and reading – a story takes you into an imaginary world just as being way up high in a tree takes you away from the everyday life on the ground, and just as creating a dollhouse takes you into miniature imagined worlds.
+When I married and began raising my three children, I discovered so many of the great books for kids that I’d been too busy to read when I was young.
+I finally started to love reading and began to understand the freedom that writers must feel.
+I learned that writing – and reading – a story can take you into an imaginary world just as being way up in a tree takes you away from everyday life on the ground, and just as creating a dollhouse takes you into miniature imagined worlds.

-When my oldest, Maya, entered middle school, her best friend’s mother and I tried a little experiment; we wondered if we could start a school for girls, to make up for some of the deficits we saw in Middle School education.
+When my oldest daughter entered middle school her best friend’s mother and I tried a little experiment; we wondered if we could start a school for girls, to make up for some of the deficits we saw in middle school education.
 Our little experiment worked and for the next decade I worked as the Art Teacher at Campus Middle School for Girls.
-It was a lot of fun and I enjoyed working with this age group; the challenges brought big rewards.
+I enjoyed working with this age group.
 It was then that I decided to write a book that my students might enjoy.

-So now my kids have grown up and are mostly finished with school.
-My husband Jonathan Fineberg and I live in Urbana, Illinois, a really nice college town surrounded by rich farmland and beautiful prairie which I am lucky enough to be able to gaze on out my window while I write.
+So now my kids have grown up and have begun their own lives.
+My husband Jonathan Fineberg and I live in Urbana, Illinois, a really nice college town surrounded by rich farmland and beautiful prairie which I am lucky enough to be able to gaze on our my window while I write.